rancher/rio/docs/riofile.md

 # Service
 services:
   service-foo:

-    # Scale setting
-    scale: 2 # Specify scale of the service.
-You may use this if you wish to make sure that this service comes up with the specified number of pods. (type int, make sure the type of the parameter is respected, consider the following examples in that light.)

-    # if you wish to enable autoscaling
-    autoscale:
-      concurrency: 10 # specify concurrent request each pod can handle(soft limit, used to scale service)
-      maxReplicas: 10
-      minReplicas: 1
-    # template is false by default, for canary deployments, template could be made true
-    template: false
-    # Revision setting
     app: my-app # Specify app name.
 Defaults to service name.
 This is used to aggregate services that belongs to the same app.
-    # Specify version name.
+    version: v0 # Specify the version of app this service represents.
 Defaults to v0.
-If the specified versin is v0, rio ps will show the service, say my-app as my-app itself
-    # When you specify any other version name, say v22, rio ps will show the service as my-app@v22,
-    version: v0
+Displayed as app@version, unless version is v0 where it will be omitted.
+    scale: 2 # Specify scale of the service, defaults to 1.
+Use this to have service come up with the specified number of pods.
+    template: false # Set this service as a template to build service versions from instead of overwriting on each build, false by default.
+See https://github.com/rancher/rio/blob/master/docs/continuous-deployment.md#automatic-versioning
-    weight: 80 # Weight assigned to this revision.
+    weight: 80 # Percentage of weight assigned to this revision.
 Defaults to 100.

+    # To enable autoscaling:
+    autoscale:
+      concurrency: 10 # specify concurrent request each pod can handle(soft limit, used to scale service)
+      maxReplicas: 10
+      minReplicas: 1

     # Traffic rollout config.
 Optional
     rollout: